file icon

 Overview

-Radix Engine is Radix’s application layer.
+Radix Engine is Radix’s execution environment (or virtual machine).
 It works hand in hand with Cerberus, Radix’s consensus layer.

 Radix Engine v1 and Radix Engine v2

-The first iteration of Radix Engine, Radix Engine v1, was released as part of the Radix Olympia mainnet in July 2021.
-See the following article for the capabilities of REv1: What can I do on the Olympia mainnet?
-Here, Radix Engine’s FSM approach is “hard-coded” into the protocol to provide easy issuance and transactions of both XRD tokens and any tokens created by a third party, using a simple API call rather than custom smart contract logic (like an ERC20 contract).
+The first iteration of Radix Engine, Radix Engine v1, was released as part of the Radix Olympia mainnet in July 2021, which “hard-coded” Radix Engine’s FSM approach into the protocol to provide easy issuance and transactions of both XRD tokens and any tokens created by a third party, using a simple API call rather than custom smart contract logic (like an ERC20 contract).

-The second iteration of Radix Engine, Radix Engine v2, will bring true “smart contract” programmability to the Radix Engine approach for developers.
-Developers will access the power of Radix Engine’s asset-oriented, FSM-based approach to financial assets and dApps through our own language, called Scrypto.
+The second iteration of Radix Engine, Radix Engine v2, went live with Radix’s Babylon mainnet upgrade in September 2023.
+This brought true “smart contract” programmability to the Radix Engine approach for developers.
+Developers can now access the power of Radix Engine’s asset-oriented, FSM-based approach to financial assets and dApps through our custom-built programming language, called Scrypto.
 Scrypto allows the rapid creation of a full range of DeFi applications, assets, and functionality while relieving the developer of the tremendous risks and complexities of a lot of typical smart contract development today.

-REv2 was first made available for developer experimentation in local environments as part of the Radix Alexandria release, which launched December 2021.
-If you’re a developer and are interested in creating your own Blueprint or Component, you can check out the developer landing page to get started on all things Scrypto.
+If you’re a developer and are interested in creating your own Blueprint or Component, you can check out the Developer Hub to get started on all things Scrypto.

-• or to get started building with Scrypto you can check out our technical docs here.
+• Start building with Scrypto by checking out our technical docs here.

 Further reading: